 Lewis and Clark NHS

 It is the area that reflects the culmination of the journey.
-The Corps of Discovery, headed by Meriweather Lewis and William Clark, set out from Camp Dubois in Wood River, Illinois, on May 14, 1804 at the behest of President Thomas Jefferson.
+The Corps of Discovery, headed by Meriwether Lewis and William Clark, set out from Camp Dubois in Wood River, Illinois, on May 14, 1804 at the behest of President Thomas Jefferson.
 They were to map the area of the Louisiana Purchase, culminated only two months earlier when the final transfer from France to the U.S.A. occurred on March 10, 1804.
-On their travels, they would pick up Sacagawea in November, to guide them further west.
-By November 20, they were at the Pacific Coast at the mouth of the Columbia River.
-Fort Clatsop would be built the next month, after a vote, including Sacagawea, as to the site, and be their winter camp through March of 1806.
+On their travels, they would pick up Sacagawea in November 1804 at the first winter encampment at Fort Mandan, to guide them further west.
+By November 20, 1805, they were at the Pacific Coast at the mouth of the Columbia River.
+Fort Clatsop would be built the next month, after a vote, including Sacagawea, as to the site, and be their winter camp through March of 1806 when they would leave on their return trip to St. Louis.

 Click here to Sponsor the page and how to reserve your ad.